TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/20 - Proverbs/Proverbs 26/Proverbs 26.13.md

 ---

-The sluggard saith, There is a lion in the way; A lion is in the streets.
+The sluggard says, "There is a lion in the road!
+A fierce lion roams the streets!"